-The end of a huge lawsuit against drug maker Merck occured Friday.
+The end of a huge lawsuit against drug maker Merck occurred Friday.

 More than 45,000 people nationwide filed suit against the company after suffering heart attacks, strokes and sudden cardiac deaths.